 Chengdu is the westernmost metropolis in China.
 The city is the capital of Sichuan, one of China’s richest provinces when it comes to culture.
 Most people around the world know Chengdu for its famous panda rescue centers.
 However, Chengdu is much more than that.
 Tall mountains covered in pine forests surround the city from the north and west.
 At the base, lush green subtropical vegetation covers the flat terrain.
 The city center is lovely, full of outstanding old temples, interesting contemporary architecture, and lively traditional streets.
 Additionally, the world’s largest Buddha is only a step away.
-The following are our 10 most interesting facts about Chengdu.
+The following are our 10 most interesting facts about Chengdu city.

 01 Chengdu Is China’s Seventh Largest City